vincentarthur/VeoSpark/README.md

     -   Go to "APIs & Services" > "Credentials".
     -   Click "Create Credentials" > "OAuth client ID".
     -   Select "Web application" as the application type.
-    -   Add `http://localhost:3000` to the "Authorized JavaScript origins".
+    -   Add `http://<your_domain>` to the "Authorized JavaScript origins".
-    -   Add `http://localhost:7860/auth` to the "Authorized redirect URIs".
+    -   Add `http://<your_domain>/auth` to the "Authorized redirect URIs".
+    -   For production, add your public URL (e.g., `https://your-app-url.com`) to origins and `https://your-app-url.com/auth` to redirect URIs.
     -   Take note of the "Client ID" and "Client secret".
 -   **Secret Manager**:
     -   Create a new secret in Secret Manager.